thryce86/201/Read_01.md

+Ask about:
+1. whats up with your site not showing
+2. how do i reference these tags without it actually performing some of these actions?

 # Main points I didn't know

+-
 - Tags are often referred to as elements.
 Thought they were different things like elements , id ,etc.
 - Structural markup: the elements that you can use to describe both headings and paragraphs
 - Semantic markup: which provides extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation (and who said it), the meaning of acronyms, and so on